-Copilot (formerly Bing Chat Enterprise) is available in the Microsoft Edge sidebar, the Windows operating system, and at https://copilot.microsoft.com/.
+Copilot (formerly Bing Chat Enterprise, now rebranded Copilot chat) is available in the Microsoft 365 environment, the Microsoft Edge sidebar, the Windows operating system, and at https://copilot.microsoft.com/.
 This is a web-based AI chat tool that is built on OpenAI's GPT-4 and DALLE 3 models.
 The consumer version of this tool is at no cost.
 The Enterprise version of this tool comes with "commercial data protection" and is accessible by logging in with your school/work-based Microsoft 365 credentials. (starID@minnstate.edu or starID@go.minnstate.edu).
 This tool is included with existing Microsoft 365 licenses.